Venture Capital

 3. Keeping a List of Potential Startups in Your Network

 Just because you pass on a potential deal today does not mean it will not be an exciting investment opportunity in the future.
-There are several reasons why a firm would pass on an investment, including valuation, stage, or many other factors.
+There are several reasons why a firm would pass on an investment, including valuation, stage, and many other factors.

 Efficient investors keep a list of private companies and founders in their network that might be attractive investment opportunities at a later date.